 In reality however, the machines were neither destructed nor

 demilitarized.
-They were only dismantled and the parts ended up
+They were just taken apart and the individual parts ended up

 on the surplus market around 1948, where they were subsequently bought

 by Willi Reichert.
 Most of the machines were the T-52d and

 T-52e models, often referred to as Dora and Emil.